mjpekala/uq-dropout-experiment/README.md

 Deploying is usually much faster than training, hence the lack of nohup here.
 You'll can modify these examples to use different Caffe configuration files or enable/disable other options.

+Note also this code currently only supports a small set of Caffe solvers/parameters.
+The code could (should?) be changed to support the PyCaffe solver API (assuming it is compatible with the memory data layer); alternatively, there's a slightly improved implementation of the Python-based solver availble [here](https://github.com/mjpekala/faster-membranes).